 Species; The Altamira Oriole (Icterus gularis), is the largest member of the oriole family seen in North America.
-Found in southeastern Texas along the Rio Grande, this oriole is a regular visitor to bird feeders as it is attracted to oranges and other types of fruit.
+It is found in southeastern Texas along the Rio Grande.
+This oriole is a regular visitor to bird feeders as it is attracted to oranges and other types of fruit.

 Voice; Slow clear whistles.

 Nesting: Three to four pale blue eggs per brood.
 Orioles build their nest high in the crown of trees and sometimes on a utility wire.
 These nests are in the shape of hanging baskets, attached to a limb with long basket-like handles.
 The nests are built from plant fibre, bark from branches, grasses, strings and any other such materials that can be manipulated.

 Distribution: The Altamira Oriole was first reportedly seen in Texas in the 1930's.
 It is a common bird seen throughout Mexico and Central America but is considered threatened in the USA.
 This bird species is non-migratory.
 It is suspected that the male and the female are monogamous and are partners for life.